Bayesian test of normality versus a Dirichlet process mixture alternative: Introduction

 \section{Introduction}

-Diagnosing model fit is an integral part of statistical modeling and data analysis.
-In particular, testing the fit of a parametric model is important on several levels.
+Professor Jayanta K.~Ghosh has left behind a lasting legacy in many areas of statistics research.
+Three prominent such areas are (a) formal/objective Bayes, (b) nonparametric models, and (c) model comparison/selection.
+One interesting problem that lies at the intersection of these three areas is the question of formally assessing the fit of a parametric model against nonparametric alternatives \citep{tokdar2010bayesian}.
+In this paper we attempt to {\it settle this question} when assessing the fit of univariate or multivariate normal models.
+Although several goodness-of-fit tests exist for assessing normality with the usual emphasis on the null model \citep{cardoso2010multivariate,aldor2013power, voinov2016new}, currently lacking in the literature is a satisfactory formal Bayesian solution that also places equal emphasis on the alternatives, i.e., on the possible modes of departure from normality.

 The availability of nonparametric alternatives means parametric models are no longer indispensable.
 At the same time, when appropriate, they provide considerable simplification and more penetrative inference compared to a nonparametric model.
 But it is important that they are first tested for appropriateness.
-In some cases parametric models directly represent a precise scientific hypothesis, such as the Gaussianity of the Cosmic Microwave Background \citep[e.g.,][]{barriero2007}.
+In some cases parametric models directly represent a precise scientific hypothesis, such as the Gaussianity of the Cosmic Microwave Background \citep[e.g.,][]{barreiro2007gaussian}.
 In many other cases parametric models provide the clearest modeling framework to embed a scientific hypothesis.
-For example, the hypothesis of flipping between stationary states by a neuron in response to multiple stimuli \citep{abeles1995, jones2007} is most easily tested when stationary states are described by identifiable parametric models.
+For example, the hypothesis of flipping between stationary states by a neuron in response to multiple stimuli \citep{abeles1995cortical, jones2007natural} is most easily tested when stationary states are described by identifiable parametric models.
 When additional data are available from single stimulus trials, the parametric model can be and should be tested first.